§ 05 · Read

 Step 2 — One-time bootstrap

-Run the bootstrap script.
-This handles everything that has to happen exactly once: secrets, database schema, organization setup, and the API key the gateway uses to talk to the witness.
+Run the bootstrap.
+It handles everything that has to happen exactly once: secrets, database schema, the default organization, and the API key the gateway uses.

 make first-run